 All projects booked through the GoShare platform are covered by our extensive cargo and liability insurance policies.

 Must be at least 18 years old.

-Your vehicle must be a model year 2004 or newer and pass a vehicle inspection.
+Your vehicle must be a model year of 2000 or newer and pass a vehicle inspection.
 No salvage titles.